otrv4/otrv4/otrv4.md

 In order to send a data message, a key is required to encrypt it.
-This key will be derived from the previous chain key and, if the message's counter `j` has been reset to zero, keys should be rotated.
+This key will be derived from the previous chain key and, if the message's counter `j` has been set to `0`, keys should be rotated.

 Given a new ratchet: